 - Now in settings, scroll all the way down and go to About device.

 - Now in About device locate the build number of your device.
-If build number is not there in About device section, it must be inside About device > Software.
+If build number is not there in the About device section, it must be inside About device > Software.
 Tap the build number for 7 times to enable developer options.

 - Once you’ve enabled developer options, develop options will appear in settings just above the About device option.